hypo69/hypo/pytest/gemini - set 1/en/suppliers/aliexpress/api/errors/__init__.md

     assert str(excinfo.value) == "Invalid input provided"

-# Example test demonstrating how to check a specific attribute on a raised exception
+# Example test demonStarting how to check a specific attribute on a raised exception
 def test_api_error_with_code():
     """Test raising APIError with a code."""
     from hypotez.src.suppliers.aliexpress.api.errors.exceptions import APIError